Your digital final will

 Your e-will also comes with a digital vault to store passwords, Pin codes and email access.

 To manage your digital heritage, like online accounts, services and data files stored on hardware or online cloud platforms, you can ask your Legacy Contact or a specific beneficiary to take care of these digital assets.

 In the state or country you live in at the time of your death, as well as any other place where you own real estate at the time of death a will provides the legal representation you need.
 So having an e-will can only help, in mapping out your assets and assigning beneficiaries.
 You can use your e-will as a dynamic version of a last will or testament.

 An e-will is a representative service to state your final wishes and tell your family and friends who you want to leave your belongings and digital heritage to at the time of your death.

-An e-will does not have any legal grounds at this point, it provides guidance for your Trustees and beneficiaries and helps the executor to handle your estate.
+An e-will does not have any legal grounds at this point, it provides guidance for your Legacy Contacts and beneficiaries and helps the executor to handle your estate.

 You will need a legally binding will to take care of matters like naming a guardian for your children and the transfer of assets.

-Your Myend e-will will be accessible for your Trustees once you are gone to execute your final wishes and access your (hardware) accounts and (social media) passwords.
+Your Myend e-will will be accessible for your Legacy Contacts once you are gone to execute your final wishes and access your (hardware) accounts and (social media) passwords.